 - When finished cooking give it a good stir to ensure liquid is well mixed.

 - Top with your favourite toppings.
 I like peanut butter and crunchy apples.

 - Store leftovers in fridge for up to 1 week.
-To reheat add a splash of almond milk and heat up in microwave.
+To reheat add a splash of almond milk and heat up in microwave or on stove-top.

-*Gluten-free certified if necessary. **I make mine overnight so it is ready in the morning.
+**I make mine overnight so it is ready in the morning